rdYards/grasshopper/README.md

 ## Specific Commands
 - **"Cancel now"**: Cancels transcription when wakeword detected.
 - **"Shutdown now"**: Initiates a shutdown sequence for the program.

+## Bugs
+Currently there are a few bugs in the program if you find a solition PRs are welcomed.
+- All systems do not wait for processes to finish.
+If say the wakeword during audio output it will start a new session.
+- Shutdown does not work perfectly.
+Shutdown will require a single keybind interrupt to fully exit out.
+- No dockerfile, will implement in the future.
+- All variables are hardcoded, will update in the future.

 ## Audio Files Source
 All sounds used in this project were sourced from Zapsplat: